goFrendiAsgard/GoIgniter/README.md

 }
 ```

 In my opinion, this is how ORM should be implemented.
-Or do you have any better idea?
+No hasMany, belongsTo, and whatever hard-to-memorize keywords.

 # Always loaded functions